MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/how-to/pdf-function.md

 5. Select the button you added.
 When you select the button, the PDF is generated and stored in memory for future use.

    The PDF function can only target content on the currently visible screen.
-You can pass in the entire screen as we are doing in this example, or you can limit what content you pass in by specifying a container or gallery.
-[Learn more about PDF function targets here.](https://learn.microsoft.com/power-platform/power-fx/reference/function-pdf#syntax)
+You can pass in the entire screen as we're doing in this example, or you can limit what content you pass in by specifying a container or gallery.
+More information:[PDF function in Power Apps (experimental).](https://learn.microsoft.com/power-platform/power-fx/reference/function-pdf#syntax)

   > [!NOTE]
-  > - These examples work best when using an app with mutliple controls.
+  > - These examples work best when using an app with multiple controls.
   > - `SubmitInspectionScreen` is the name of the screen in this example.
 If the name of the screen where you've placed your button is not `SubmitInspectionScreen`,  enter the name of the screen where you've added the button.
   > - To see the generated PDF, additional steps must be taken.
 See the steps below.